angular-gantt/angular-gantt/docs/configuration/write_plugin.md

 3. Open the plugin file with your favorite editor.

 3. Replace `xxxxxx` with the name of the plugin (camelCase notation, `pluginName`).
-There are 4 matches.
+Take special care to directive name, that must be camelCase to (`ganttPluginName`).
+There are 5 matches.

 4. Register plugin in `Gruntfile.js` by adding its dash-delimited name to `plugins` variable.